 It is important to note that student loans must be repaid once you start earning over a certain threshold.

-This threshold is currently set at £27,295 per year.
+Currently, this threshold is set at £27,295 per year.
 Once you reach this threshold, you will be required to pay back 9% of your income above this amount towards your student loan.Scholarships and Bursaries

 It is essential to research and apply for scholarships and bursaries early as they often have strict eligibility criteria and deadlines.